Luther Riley: Personal life

-Riley grew up in Walnut Grove, Mississippi.
-He graduated from East Central Community College in 1992 where he earned an associate of arts degree in liberal arts.
-He also received a Master of Science degree in secondary education from Alcorn State University in 1998.
+Specialist in Curriculum and Instruction and Doctorate in Educational Leadership from Mississippi College.

 He played college basketball at East Central under head coach Marty Cooper and Mississippi Valley under head coach Lafayette Stribling.
 Riley is a member of the 100 Black Men of Jackson and the Mississippi Association of Coaches.
+He is also a member of Omega Psi Phi, Inc.